Once an afterthought, Solskjaer has Man United focused on Europa League glory

 - Stream ESPN FC Daily on ESPN+ (U.S. only)

-They will have to improve against either Wolverhampton Wanderers or Sevilla FC on Sunday if they want to return to the RheinEnergies Stadium for the final on Aug.
+They will have to improve against either Wolverhampton Wanderers or Sevilla FC on Sunday if they want to return to the RheinEnergie Stadium for the final on Aug.
 21.

-"It's the third time this season, we've been the semis in every competition we've been in," said Solskjaer afterwards.
+"It's the third time this season; we've been the semis in every competition we've been in," said Solskjaer afterward.
 "I'm delighted to go through.
 I thought we deserved to win tonight.
-Hopefully we can go a couple of steps further and win this one."
+Hopefully, we can go a couple of steps further and win this one."

-Champions League football has already been secured courtesy of a third-place finish in the Premier League but, for Solskjaer, that does not mean the stakes in Germany over these next 10 days are any lower.
-The Norwegian has been at the club long enough to know that success is judged in silverware.
+Champions League football has already been secured courtesy of a third-place finish in the Premier League, but for Solskjaer, that does not mean the stakes in Germany over these next 10 days are any lower.
+The Norwegian coach has been at the club long enough to know that success is judged in silverware.

-In 10 previous attempts, the Danish side's only victory against English sides came against United in the Champions League group stages in 2006 -- a game Solskjaer played in -- but they here they never looked like a team ready to roll over.
-Last-gasp blokes by Harry Maguire and Eric Bailly -- in for Victor Lindelof -- kept the score at 0-0 and although Greenwood converted United's one clear chance right on the cusp of half time, it was ruled out by the VAR.
+In 10 previous attempts, the Danish side's only victory against English sides came versus United in the Champions League group stages in 2006 -- a game Solskjaer played in -- but here they never looked like a team ready to roll over.
+Last-gasp blokes by Harry Maguire and Eric Bailly -- in for Victor Lindelof -- kept the score at 0-0, and although Greenwood converted United's one clear chance right on the cusp of half-time, it was ruled out by the VAR.

 Man United & Dortmund's Sancho talks 'turning into poker game'